 - (12) M3 countersunk washer [Helmet pivot countersink washers on outside of helmet] https://www.mcmaster.com/98424a200

 - Marker (wet-erase or similar)

 - soldering iron and solder

-Place the helmet on the 5-gallon bucket so the opening in the helmet is centered inside the bucket.
-Using your dry-erase marker, trace a circle where the edges meet.
+Place the helmet on the 2-gallon bucket so the opening in the helmet is centered inside the bucket.
+Alternatively, cut a 9.5" hole in a piece of sturdy cardboard to use as a template for marking the opening.
+Use the dry-erase marker to trace a circle where the edges meet.
 This is where you’ll cut the hole for your head to go through and attach the collar.
-Make sure this hole will be the same diameter as the inside of the collar, so it can’t slide into the helmet.
 The blue tape prevents scratches when this part is cut out with the router.